-1.6 With the annual accounting scheme only one VAT return is submitted each year.
-Nine monthly interim VAT payments are made based on an estimate of the total annual VAT bill.
-A balancing payment is made when the annual return is submitted.
+- Nine monthly interim VAT payments are made based on an estimate of the total annual VAT bill.
+A balancing payment is made when the annual confirmation is submitted.

 - Any business under the threshold of £1.35 million can apply to use the scheme from the date of VAT registration.

 All VAT returns and VAT payments must now be made online

 Charges are usually taxed at the same rate as the product